Carreau/phd-dissertation/parts/part4.rst

 As the principle for finding the geometrical parameter does not differ with the number of dimensions, the presented methods can be applied even in higher dimensions (e.g. deformed ellipsoid liposome, or multi channel imaging).
-Furthermore, the principles remain the same also in a space with less dimentison, so we will restrict our discussion to a single liposome in a 2D plane (X,Y position of centers and R, radius) hence reducing the parameters to be determined to six instead of eight.
+Furthermore, the principles remain the same also in a space with less dimensions, so we will restrict our discussion to a single liposome in a 2D plane (X,Y position of centers and R, radius) hence reducing the parameters to be determined to six instead of eight.

 Experimentally, liposomes are observed using fluorescently labeled actin that forms an homogeneous micrometer sized actin shell.
-In the observation plane, the liposome is a bright ring of given thickness (we will refer to this as the `ground truth` signal) (WHAT??
-THIS NAME SEEMS VERY STRANGE ARE YOU SURE YOU WANT TO KEEP IT??), on top of this image is the experimental noise where the pricipal noise sources are the presence of fluorescent actin monomers in the buffer solution and electronic noise from the camera CCD.
+In the observation plane, the liposome is a bright ring of given thickness (we will refer to this as the `expected signal`) , on top of this image is the experimental noise where the principal noise sources are the presence of fluorescent actin monomers in the buffer solution and electronic noise from the camera CCD.
 Eventually, the noise in the outside buffer due to monomeric actin can be higher than inside which is fee of actin.

 The signal from a liposome and the addition of noise can be replicated numerically as seen on  :num:`figure #fig-2d-sim`.